Derrick121K/WeatherApplication/README.md

 when the user click the process button without providing the necessary data that App will show an error taking the user to the last page.
 On the last page:
-the last page also has it unique style with four TextViews and a Home button if the user has provided the necessary information the App will diplay all captured data and provide the user with the data else when no information is capture the App will not show any data.
+the last page also has it unique style with four TextViews and a Home button if the user has provided the necessary information the App will display all captured data and provide the user with the data else when no information is capture the App will not show any data.
 The Application can be used for educational and information provider for every user helping users to know more about the change in weather system